abhisek/coolpad_note3/_posts/2015-11-03-why-so-paranoid.markdown

 http://ota.coolyun.com/ota/Android/CP8676_I02/P1/5.1.015.P1.150929.8676_I02_5.1.019.P1.151101.8676_I02/update_1446480447774.zip
 {% endhighlight %}

 Luckily the archive appears to be signed.
-However I am yet to verify if the signature is verified correctly before applying the update.
+However I am yet to verify if the signature is checked correctly before applying the update.